Online Hyperlocal Supermarket

 Period: Q2-Q3 20'

-Role and collaborators: Lead Product designer
+Role: Lead Product designer

 As the pandemic raged across South East Asia more and more people opted to have their groceries and household supplies delivered to their doorstep.
 To meet this increase in demand Grab introduced a new service called GrabMart.